rmorshea/jotting/README.md

 response = get_urls("https://google.com", "not-here")
 ```

-We can get just the kind of fine grained logs we need:
+This will produce just the kind of fine grained logs we need:

 ```
 |-- started: __main__.get_urls